kernelv5/Azure_StorageAccount/Azure_StorageAccount.md

 ### MyExperience
 1. One Storage to another storage sync speed 35 Mb to 50 Mb
 2. Same storage account one share to another share sync speed up to 100 Mb

+### April 9
+I discover that azcopy performance depends on host node.
+Today i ran one syn from azure cloud shell and the max speed was 9-12 MB/s.
+I have one vertual machine whiere CPU 12 and RAM 40 GB.
+I execute that same syn but speed was 85-09 MB/s.

+From same host azcopy dont allow multiple sync same time.